(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 Small lot cleanups that protect June weekends

-Tight Oak Park lots still host graduation parties and block dinners.
-April is the month to reset bed edges, pull winter grit from paths, and schedule seasonal cleanups before irrigation contractors and painters claim the same narrow staging space.
-Pair that pass with weekly lawn maintenance so first impressions read cared for without scalping cool season grass before heat.
+Tight Oak Park and River Forest lots still host graduation parties and block dinners even when the turf rectangle looks modest on a map.
+Hoy Landscaping has scheduled April work on these properties since 1914, and the pattern is steady: small lots forgive fewer staging mistakes than wide suburban rectangles.
+April is the month to reset bed edges, pull winter grit from paths, and schedule seasonal cleanups before irrigation contractors and painters claim the same narrow staging space beside the garage.

 If you plan annual color, confirm irrigation hits new baskets without drowning the lawn zone below.
 Short cycles with soak pauses often beat one long daily mist on tight lots.
+Seasonal color visits line up best when enhancement and drainage questions are already answered; browse landscape enhancement and drainage if downspouts splash the same corner every storm.

 Dogs and parties compress the same gate path every spring.
 Mention that path when you book mowing so crews change patterns when they can instead of wearing the same rut deeper.
+If compaction stacks beside the gate year after year, ask about lawn aeration on a realistic calendar.
+Larger repair belongs in turf care services once water and height are honest.

 April 24, 2026